dougabugg/spoopify/libspoopify/readme.md

 # Just some notes on the design

-I often run into a "mental block" and stop making projects on "abstract" projects like this.
+I often run into a "mental block" and stop making progress on "abstract" projects like this.
 Sure, I could just go to any old random music player app, and copy their "database layout", Artist-Album-Track, whatever, and be done with it.
 But when I program, my inner perfectionist comes out, and I feel like I can't move onto the next part of the implementation until I've "perfected" the current part, even though that's literally impossible, and I'll probably end up changing the